-The Hill Climb Classic - Sunday 14th Oct - 10am
+The Hill Climb Classic - Sunday 13th Oct - 9.30am

-This is not only a sporting spectacle viewed by hundreds but is also a social occasion providing an opportunity for an annual cyclist's 'get together'.
+This is not only a sporting spectacle viewed by many hundreds but is also a social occasion providing an opportunity for an annual cyclist's 'get together'.